-The wall thermostat "calls for heat", closing the R to W circuit.
-The furnace control performs a self-check, verifies the low-heat and high-heat pressure switch contacts LPS and HPS are open, and starts the inducer motor IDM in high-speed.
-The HUM terminal is energized for a 115V humidifier (if used).
+The wall thermostat "calls for heat," closing the R-to-W circuit.
+The furnace control performs a self-check, verifies the pressure switch contacts collector box-LPS and housing pressure switch-HPS are open, and starts the inducer motor IDM.